HIV/AIDS in Nigeria: Background

 Nigeria is emerging from a period of military rule that accounted for almost 28 of the 47 years since independence in 1960.
 The President's Emergency Plan for AIDS Relief judged that the policy environment is not fully democratized, since civil society was weak during the military era, and its role in advocacy and lobbying remains weak.
 The size of the population and the nation pose logistical and political challenges particularly due to the political determination of the Nigerian Government to achieve health care equity across geopolitical zones.
 The necessity to coordinate programs simultaneously at the federal, state and local levels introduces complexity into planning.

 The large private sector is largely unregulated and, more importantly, has no formal connection to the public health system where most HIV/AIDS interventions are delivered.
 Training and human resource development is severely limited in all sectors and will hamper program implementation at all levels.
 Care and support is limited because existing staff are overstretched and most have insufficient training in key technical areas to provide complete HIV services.

+Prevalence

+In a 2018 survey, it was estimated that approximately 1.3% of the population was living with HIV, with prevalence highest among people aged 15–49 years.
+This accounts to 1.9 million Nigerians.
+While Nigeria aims to end AIDS as a public health threat by 2030, former Nigerian Minister of Health, Dr Osagie Ehanire, said that people living with HIV often live in obscurity.

+According to a 2018 survey by the United Nations Office on Drugs and Crime, the prevalence of HIV among Nigerians in prison was 2.8%, as high as that of the general population, with a higher prevalence among female inmates compared to male inmates.
+The survey also highlights that people who use drugs are susceptible to HIV.

+In Nigeria, HIV prevalence is disproportionately high among men who have sex with men (MSM).
+Although MSM are estimated to constitute approximately 1% of Nigeria’s population, they account for about 20% of people living with HIV in the country.
+In the gender diverse and sexual minorities community, while much research has not been done in Nigeria, globally and in sub-Saharan Africa, transgender women make up the bulk of the prevalence.